dietschc/csc450-group3-capstone/backend/README.md

 # Backend readme
 This folder contains the Express Node.js backend application.

+To use this application you will need to do the following steps:

+First step, open a command line (like git bash) and change to the project directory

+### `cd Documents\Github\csc450-group3-capstone`

+Second step, change to the backend directory

+### `cd backend`

-To use this application you will need to run the following command to install the required node modules on your workstation (these are not uploaded to GitHub because diskspace).
+Next, install the required node modules on your workstation (these are not uploaded to GitHub because diskspace).

 ### `npm install`

-You will then need to start the app using the following command
+You will then need to start the express app using the following command

 ### `nodemon index`